 + What if I need data that isn't available in the current reporting tools?

 For faculty data needs beyond the scope of dFac reports, you may submit a faculty data request via this link.
-The Faculty Data System & Analysis team will review your request and be in touch.
+The Office of Faculty Affairs Administration team will review your request and be in touch.